complexityverein/complexity-fire/README.md

 b) Dimensions
 Dimensions are the connections between the values.
 Even though theoretically an unlimited Number of different Dimensions could coexist, the complexity Application allows only a fixed, but constantly growing and evolving amount of Dimensions.
 Dimensions consists of a type, a label, a list of applications, which are able to read/write these dimensions, and of course the different Values that they connect.

-c) Pubperspectives
+c) Perspectives
-Finally, certain dimensions can be put together, forming a pubperspective.
-We believe, that a collection of individual pubperspectives would represent our inner thinkings.
+Finally, certain dimensions can be put together, forming a perspective.
+We believe, that a collection of individual perspectives would represent our inner thinkings.

 #Application-Logic
 The Application consists of different Apps, a simple UI and a Store.
-More to follow
+More to follow..

 #Contributors